Talk to sales Contact Login English

 • Once the restaurant is stable and has reached the so-called break-even point, return to the business plan at least once a year.

-• Discuss the business plan with your team.
-Also, consider sharing some of the profits with your team.
+• Discuss the business plan with your management team.
+Also, consider sharing some profits with your team.
 In this way, you will build a unique commitment.

 • The business plan is for years.
 The document should be updated regularly.